peterkelly/Texpad-API/Readme.md

         // action if API not found
     }

+This allows you to unhide any options in your application that should only be visible when Texpad is present.

 ###### Submit a request

-Once everything is setup you can submit your request
+Once everything is setup, to typeset a document you should create a `TPAPIRequest` object as follows

     // create object
     TPAPIRequest *request = [[TPAPIRequest alloc] init];